technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 17 - Integrate Knowledge management in Dynamics 365 with Copilot Studio Agents.md

 1. Open a tab in the browser and go to the Copilot Studio home page - !!https://copilotstudio.microsoft.com/!! .
 Login with the credentials provided to execute the lab.
+Accept the free trial, select United States for country/region.

 2. Select the Environment as **Customer Service Trial** on top right corner of the homepage